-Shannon’s Answer: To answer this question I’d like to share just a bit about soul families and soul contracts.
-Just as two human beings can belong to a soul family – a family of souls that incarnates repeatedly over lifetimes to love and serve each other – and share soul contracts – agreements to play different roles for every member’s growth and evolution – so too can our pets belong to our soul family and share soul contracts with each other and with us.
+Shannon's Answer: To answer this question I'd like to share just a bit about soul families and soul contracts.
+Just as two human beings can belong to a soul family - a family of souls that incarnates repeatedly over lifetimes to love and serve each other - and share soul contracts - agreements to play different roles for every member's growth and evolution - so too can our pets belong to our soul family and share soul contracts with each other and with us.
 So if you and your bird want to be together again and it is in each of your highest and best interests to do so, it is definitely possible for this to occur.
-I would be happy to talk with you and your bird about this as part of a pets in spirit animal communication session.
+I would be happy to talk with you and your bird about this as part of an animal communication session.

 Do you have a question about pet reincarnation?